Building Service Workers’ Union Authorizes Strike, As Contract for 20,000 Workers Expires 12/31

 Mayor Eric Adams was among the politicos who turned up and gave a speech.
 “We are saying to the Realty Advisory Board...let’s get it right, let’s do what’s right, let’s give 32BJ SEIU a standing-together fair contract,” he said.

-“You keep Grand Central clean, that’s why we must make sure that you can have a clean life too, and prosperity,” Adams said.
+“You keep Grand Central clean.
+That’s why we must make sure that you can have a clean life too, and prosperity,” Adams proclaimed.
 “You keep 1 Vanderbilt clean, you’re #1 in the city!”

 Manny Pastreich, 32BJ SEIU’s president, told Straus News that the union wants “a fair wage increase to deal with inflation, so people can deal with the rising cost of rent and everything else.”
-He also said the union is pushing back against any hike in healthcare premiums.
+He added that the union is pushing back against any hike in healthcare premiums.

+Pastreich emphasized that the two sides are “pretty far apart,” and that union members were also against management proposals such as the creation of a two-tiered wage system.
+That would “divide our folks,” he said.

 One rank-and-file member, Godwin Dillon, took a swipe at the Realty Advisory Board of New York.
 The management group, he said, talk “about their trillions of dollars–while we’re talking about how we’re going to pay our bills.”